Slavery in ancient Greece: Manumission

 The practice of manumission is confirmed to have existed in Chios from the 6th century BC.
 It probably dates back to an earlier period, as it was an oral procedure.
 Informal emancipations are also confirmed in the classical period.
 It was sufficient to have witnesses, who would escort the citizen to a public emancipation of his slave, either at the theatre or before a public tribunal.
 This practice was outlawed in Athens in the middle of the 6th century BC to avoid public disorder.

 The practice became more common in the 4th century BC and gave rise to inscriptions in stone which have been recovered from shrines such as Delphi and Dodona.
 They primarily date to the 2nd and 1st centuries BC, and the 1st century AD.
 Collective manumission was possible; an example is known from the 2nd century BC in the island of Thasos.
 It probably took place during a period of war as a reward for the slaves' loyalty, but in most cases the documentation deals with a voluntary act on the part of the master (predominantly male, but in the Hellenistic period also female).

+One inscription from Delphi records a rare manumission in a pagan temple by an individual named 'Ioudaios' ('Jew'), a name that may indicate the manumitter was himself a freed slave using his ethnic identity as a personal name.

 The slave was often required to pay for himself an amount at least equivalent to his market value.
 To this end they could use their savings or take a so-called "friendly" loan (ἔρανος / eranos) from their master, a friend or a client like the hetaera Neaira did.